simplecomplex/php-explorable/README.md

 ```

 ### Class relying on property table discovery
-The properties will be discovered on-demand, via `explorablePrepare()`.
+The properties will be discovered on-demand, via `ExplorableByDiscovery`
+constructor.

 All instance vars must be nullable and declared as null
 (`protected ?string $foo = null;`).<br>